gleetbone/CDSL/readme.md

 ###Quick Start

 If you're like me, you may want to just get to the code and start working.
-Begin with singly linked lists - look at the Slist and Test/SList_test/src directories and see how int_SList.c and int_SList.h are constructed.
+Begin with singly linked lists - look at the SList and Test/SList_test/src directories and see how int_SList.c and int_SList.h are constructed.
 See how the SList data structure is used in the test files.
 Come back to this readme file when you're ready for more information.

 ###License